fperazzi/proSR/README.md

 # Train using default params
 python train.py --model MODEL --output DIR

-# Train with configuration file.
+# Train with configuration file
 python train.py --config CONFIG.yaml
 ```

 `MODEL` is one of `prosr` or `prosrs`.
-Model configuration is loaded from `prosr/config.py`.
+The configuration is defined in `prosr/config.py`.
 Checkpoints and log files are stored in `DIR`.
-Alternatively, the `--config` flag, reads configuration files in yaml format.
-In `PROJECT_ROOT/options` we provide config files corresponding architectures proposed in the paper.
+Alternatively, the `--config` flag reads configuration files in `yaml` format.
+In `PROJECT_ROOT/options` we provide config files corresponding to the architectures proposed in the paper.

 See `train.py` for more options.